 We see in the output of this, which we've stored in y_pred_proba, that there are two columns.
 This is because there are two classes in our classification problem: negative and positive.
 Assuming the negative labels are coded as 0 and the positives as 1, as they are in our data, scikit-learn will report the probability of negative class membership as the first column, and positive class membership as the second.

-From your discussion of probability, you should conclude that the sum of class probabilities over the two classes is equal to 1 for every sample.
+Since the two classes are mutually exclusive, and are the only options, the sum of predicted probabilities for the two classes should equal 1 for every sample.
 Let's confirm this.

 First, we can use np.sum over the first dimension (columns) to calculate the sum of probabilities for each sample.